Debug01zh/Debug01zh.github.io/docs/README.md

   - title: Bundlers
     details: Default bundler is Vite, while Webpack is also supported.
 Choose the one you like!

-footer: MIT Licensed | Copyright © 2018-present VuePress Community
+footer: MIT Licensed | Copyright © 2024-present waitpy.online
 ---

-This is the content of home page.
-Check [Home Page Docs][default-theme-home] for more details.

 [default-theme-home]: https://vuejs.press/reference/default-theme/frontmatter.html#home-page